HYF-Class21/agile-development-group1-hyf-redesign/planning/backlog.md

   - _There is a good title that user can see in top of the page_

 - As a user I want to see a logo for the website.
+- As a user I want to see a logo for the website.

+  - _There is a logo the reflects the website title._
   - _There is a logo the reflects the website title._
   - _There is a logo the reflects the website title._